roeszler/reabook/README.md

 ```
 </details>

+The use of [jQuery](https://jquery.com/) and the relatively simple nature of the javascript components contained in the project, manual testing was chosen as the primary method for each JS component.
 ### Manual Testing

 A [Critical Pathway Method](https://asana.com/resources/critical-path-method) (CPM) using a [testing tree](https://www.optimalworkshop.com/learn/101s/tree-testing/) process has been used to documented the manual testing process.
 This has been integrated with the [GitHub issues management utility](https://github.com/roeszler/reabook/issues) to collect and coordinate testing within each defined User Story for the project.

-In the CPM, users/testers complete tasks by clicking through the app in a sequential way.
+In the CPM, users/testers complete tasks by clicking through the app sequentially.
 In a live version the results of the task would indicate:
 * How many users got it right?
 * How many users got it wrong?
 * The paths users took before they selected an answer.
 * How long it took users to complete the task?

 For the purposes of this project, manual feature testing was performed within each sprint cycle of the development process.
-These sprints (or [milestones](https://github.com/roeszler/reabook/milestones)) were managed in the GitHub repository.
+The sprints have been managed on the [GitHub repository](https://github.com/roeszler/reabook/milestones).
 Testing was tracked using the "[test](https://github.com/roeszler/reabook/issues?q=is%3Aissue+label%3Atest+is%3Aclosed)" label, that was defined to work across the whole project.

 Transposed over this process was a testing tree, used as an information radiator and keep the progress of the testing at one visual location.
 <details>